Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-1: Sign up for hotel loyalty programs
+1. Sign up for hotel loyalty programs

 Every major hotel brand has a rewards program that gives you credit when you stay at properties within the brand.
-For example, the World of Hyatt program awards you 5 points per dollar spent at Hyatt hotels, and free nights start at 5,000 points (or as low as 3,500 during off-peak times starting in mid-October 2021).
+For example, the World of Hyatt program awards you 5 points per dollar spent at participating hotels, and free nights start at 5,000 points.

-This means that if you have one five-night stay in a Hyatt hotel with an average price of $200 per night, you’ll have enough points for one free night.
-Also, some rewards programs, including Marriott Bonvoy and Hilton Honors (requires silver elite status or higher), will give you a free night if you book a certain number of nights with points.
+This means that if you have one five-night stay in a Hyatt hotel with an average price of $200 per night, you’ll earn enough points for one free night.
+Also, some rewards programs, including Marriott Bonvoy and Hilton Honors (requires silver elite status or higher), will give you a fifth free night if you book a certain number of nights with points.

 Of course, it can take a while and a lot of money to earn enough points for a longer stay.
 But when you combine loyalty program earnings with other ways to get free hotel stays, you’ll reach your goal more quickly.